nickbabcock/dness/README.md

 - Cross platform (Windows, Mac, Linux, ARM, BSD)
 - "zero" dependencies
-  - Depend on only already installed system wide dependencies (libc, libcrypto, libssl)
+  - Depend on only already installed system wide dependencies (libssl (eg: openssl))
   - And offer statically linked builds for truly zero dependencies
 - A standard configuration ([TOML](https://github.com/toml-lang/toml)) that is similar to ddclient's.
 - Extendable to allow for more dynamic dns services